NicolasLM/spinach/doc/user/integrations.rst

         question = get_object_or_404(Question, pk=question_id)
         tasks.schedule('polls:close_poll', question.id)

-Users of the Django Sentry app get their errors sent to Sentry automatically in task workers.

 Users of the Django Datadog app get their jobs reported to Datadog APM automatically in task workers.